 - Names and addresses

 - Telephone numbers

 - Dates initiating the agreement

 - Dates for closing

 Sales agreements are contracts detailing the terms and conditions of monetary purchases.

 Purpose of a Sales Contract

-Initially, it may appear there is not much difference between a bill of sale and a sales agreement (contact).
+Initially, it may appear there is not much difference between a bill of sale and a sales agreement (contract).
 Buyers and sellers use them both when interacting in the transactions of selling merchandise.
 Despite their similarities, there are important fundamental differences in the function and timing of their usage.